Good With Words

 I adore working on scintillating, knowledge-building narrative non-fiction such as memoir, historical and other informational non-fiction, including the areas of personal development and self-help.

 Subjects like spirituality such as Buddhism (think Jon Kabat-Zinn and Thich Nhat Hanh), mindfulness, self-compassion, and meditation are up my alley, in addition to social and environmental justice, feminism/ women/gender, and sexuality.
-Essentially, I am happy to work with any subject in the humanities or the study of human society and culture, including sociology, anthropology, nature, and politics.
+I am also happy to work with subjects in the humanities or the study of human society and culture, including sociology, anthropology, nature, and politics.
 It is all intriguing and important work.

 For My Writers Who Speak English as a Second Language